At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric

 They achieved €4,300,000, just shy of 6400%, more than their desired funding goal and has as of early 2019 turned concept into a reality, with most customers (ourselves included) having received working units.

 Why not take a look at each of the promotional videos they created to secure initial investment.

 In 2018, Y-Brush was announced and has also been successfully funded.

 It looks to be the most serious competitor to Amabrush (now no longer trading).

-There are an ever increasing number of companies who appear to be trying to cash in on this evolution in oral healthcare products.
+There is an ever increasing number of companies who appear to be trying to cash in on this evolution in oral healthcare products.